marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-databinding-with-wpf.md

             private void buttonSave_Click(object sender, RoutedEventArgs e)
             {
                 // When you delete an object from the related entities collection
-                // (in this case Products), the Entity Framework doesn’t mark
+                // (in this case Products), the Entity Framework doesn?t mark
                 // these child entities as deleted.
                 // Instead, it removes the relationship between the parent and the child
                 // by setting the parent reference to null.